zoe-walker/Visualizations/README.md

 # Visualizations
-Templates and documentation enabling you to bring 3rd party visualizations into your MooD Repository.
+Templates, examples and documentation enabling you to bring 3rd party visualizations into your MooD Repository.

 #### The easiest way to get started is to clone this repository and then modify the various examples / templates inside Visual Studio Code.